alexbosworth/LN-PPV/README.md

 # Pay-per-View using the Lightning Network
-Proof of Concept of a Pay-per-View content management solution using the [Lightning Network](https://lightning.network/).
+Proof of Concept of a static Pay-per-View content management solution using the [Lightning Network](https://lightning.network/).

 ## Current PPV implementations using the Lightning Network
 Currently, most services (e.g. [yalls](https://yalls.org/)) serve only a portion of the data and use websockets to keep an open connection with the client.
 Only after the server confirms that the invoice has been paid, it sends the rest of the data.